Chirag435/DATA606-Capstone-Project/README.md

 ### Future Work:
 * At this time we are allowing user to input the weights to allocate to each asset.
 Another provided option is to distribute is equally.
 We want to optimize the weights to be allocated to each asset as per their performance.
 * Currently we have only deployed univariate analysis in this project.
 Adding more exogenous variables and performaing multivariate analysis for the model can result in higher accuracy.

-### Instruction:
-This project is a part of Capston Study in Data Science graduate program in University of Maryland Baltimore County.